 It’s not worth talking much about the partnership model, as most millennial lawyers are not interested in working 70-hour weeks for the opportunity to invest in a law firm in 15 years.

-Younger lawyers want work-live balance and to be in control of their future.
-Many lawyers are willing to work from home, and to work with several different law firms at the same time as a contractor.
+Younger lawyers want work-life balance and to be in control of their future.
+Many lawyers are willing to work from home and to work with several different law firms at the same time as a contractor.